Creators Blog Monetization & Paywalls

 What this means for your paywall

 Your paywall doesn’t need to be creative to convert.
-The median experience that works is: scrollable, two plans, annual plan highlighted, feature list present, “cancel anytime” visible, and a “Continue” button.
-That’s it.
+The baseline structure that works is: scrollable, two plans, annual plan highlighted, feature list present, “cancel anytime” visible, and a “Continue” button.
+That’s the floor.

 Benchmark quick reference